awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your worker nodes with after they launch\.
 If you don't already have an Amazon EC2 keypair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Note**
 If you do not provide a keypair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the worker node bootstrap script, such as extra kubelet arguments\.
-For more information, view the bootstrap script usage information at [https://github\.com/awslabs/amazon\-eks\-ami/blob/master/files/bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
+For more information, view the [bootstrap script usage information](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.
+**Note**
+If you are launching worker nodes into a private VPC without outbound internet access, then you need to include the following arguments\.

+     ```
+     --apiserver-endpoint cluster-endpoint --b64-cluster-ca cluster-certificate-authority
+     ```
    + **VpcId**: Enter the ID for the VPC that you created in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
    + **Subnets**: Choose the subnets that you created in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
 If you created your VPC using the steps described at [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your worker nodes to launch into\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
 If the setting is not enabled for the public subnet, then any worker nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before 03/26/2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the worker node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
+**Important**
+If the subnets do not have internet access, then make sure that you're aware of the considerations and extra steps in [Private clusters](private-clusters.md)\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.